mcnemesis/private_dancer/README.md

 Private Dancer
 ======

-Hey nerd, when was the last time you went surfing for that dance?
+When was the last time you went surfing for that dance?

 Or how would you like to see a robot challenge your moves on that favorite track of yours?